developer-friendly/blog/docs/posts/0009-external-secrets-aks-to-aws-ssm.md

 terraform apply tfplan
 ```

-This shall take about ~20 minutes to complete.
-Once done, you should have a
+Creating the resources in this stack shall take about ~20 minutes to complete.
-fully functional Azure AKS cluster with the OpenID Connect endpoint exposed
+Once done, you should have a fully functional Azure AKS cluster with the
-to the internet.
+OpenID Connect endpoint exposed to the internet.

 The output of this TF code will, as specified in our code, be an OIDC issuer
 URL.
 We are going to use this URL to establish a trust relationship between